TEDxIISERTVM/web/README.md

 # TEDxIISERTVM

-The website can ebe found at https://tedxiisertvm.netlify.app/.
+The website can be found at https://tedxiisertvm.netlify.app/.